loganwright/Genome/README.md

 <h2 align="center">Failure-Driven JSON Mapping in Swift</h2>

 Genome has gone Swift!
 If you're looking for the original, ObjC implementation, you can find it <a href="https://github.com/LoganWright/Genome/tree/0.1">here</a>!
-If there is enough demand for maintenance, another branch may be created; however, any new developments will likely be done in Swift.
+The ObjC version is no longer maintained, any new developments will be done in Swift.

+### Building Project

+Genome uses <a href="https://www.cocoapods.org">cocoapods</a> to manage its dependencies, namely `PureJsonSerializer`.
+When building the project, you'll need to use `Genome.xcworkspace`, and run `pod install` in the directory.

+Here is a personal cocoapods reference just in case it may be of use: <a href="https://gist.github.com/LoganWright/5aa9b3deb71e9de628ba">Cocoapods Setup Guide</a>

 ### Why